-Actress Natalie Wood was born in San Francisco on July 20, 1938.
-At 16, she co-starred with James Dean in Rebel Without a Cause (1955).
+Actress Natalie Wood shot to stardom at 16 when she co-starred with James Dean in Rebel Without a Cause (1955).
 In 1961, she played Maria in West Side Story and was nominated for an Academy Award for her performance in Splendor in the Grass.
 In 1981, Wood drowned during a boating trip with husband Robert Wagner and Brainstorm (1983) co-star Christopher Walken.
 The circumstances of her death remain controversial.

 'Rebel Without a Cause'

 As an actress under contract, Wood sometimes had to make movies that she didn't want to.
-Her mother pressured her at times, too.
+Her mother also pressured her at times.
 One of her least favorite projects was The Searchers, a 1956 western starring John Wayne.
 Wood felt she had been miscast as a white girl who was abducted and then raised by Native Americans.

 'Splendor in the Grass' and 'West Side Story'